MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-info-protection-data-loss-prevention.md

 This article describes the type of auditing you can do after implementing information protection and data loss prevention (DLP).
 It's targeted at:

 - **Power BI administrators:** The administrators who are responsible for overseeing Power BI in the organization.
 Power BI administrators need to collaborate with information security and other relevant teams.
 - **Center of Excellence, IT, and BI teams:** Others who are responsible for overseeing Power BI in the organization.
-They may need to collaborate with Power BI administrators, information security teams, and other relevant teams.
+They might need to collaborate with Power BI administrators, information security teams, and other relevant teams.

 It's important to understand how [information protection and data loss prevention](powerbi-implementation-planning-info-protection-data-loss-prevention-overview.md) is used in your organization.
 You can achieve that by performing auditing, which can: